Enacting the Bayanihan to Recover as One Act

-- Liberalization of the grant of incentives for the manufacture or importation of critical or needed healthcare equipment or supplies or essential goods
+- Liberalisation of the grant of incentives for the manufacture or importation of critical or needed healthcare equipment or supplies or essential goods.

-- Exemption from import duties, and taxes, including donor’s tax, of personal computers, laptops, tablets, or similar equipment appropriate for use in schools, donated for distribution to public schools regardless of level, including state universities and colleges and vocational institutions under Technical Education and Skills Development Authority.
+- Exemption from import duties and taxes, including donor’s tax, of personal computers, laptops, tablets, or similar equipment appropriate for use in schools, donated for distribution to public schools regardless of level, including state universities and colleges and vocational institutions under the Technical Education and Skills Development Authority.

-- Moving of statutory deadlines and timelines for the filing and submission of any document, the payment of taxes, fees, and other charges required by law.
+- Moving of statutory deadlines and timelines for the filing and submission of any document and the payment of taxes, fees, and other charges required by law.

-- No additional DST (including those imposed on debt instruments, on mortgages, pledges and deeds of trust, and on assignments and renewals of certain instruments) on term extensions and credit restructuring, micro-lending including those obtained from pawnshops and extensions thereof granted by covered institutions for loans falling due, or any part thereof, on or before 31 December 2020
+- No additional documentary stamp tax (DST) (including those imposed on debt instruments, mortgages, pledges, and deeds of trust, and on assignments and renewals of certain instruments) on term extensions and credit restructuring, micro-lending, including those obtained from pawnshops, and extensions thereof granted by covered institutions for loans falling due, or any part thereof, on or before 31 December 2020.

 - Income tax exemption on active hazard duty pay received by temporary Human Resources for Health (HRH) serving in the front line during the state of national emergency.

-- Emergency subsidy of PHP5,000 to PHP8,000 to affected low income households in areas under granular lockdown and to households with recently returned OFWs
+- Emergency subsidy of 5,000 to 8,000 Philippine pesos (PHP) to affected low income households in areas under granular lockdown and to households with recently returned Overseas Filipino Workers (OFWs).

-- Implementation of a one-time 60-day grace period for the payment of all existing, current and outstanding loans falling due on or before 31 December 2020 including loans, amortizations, financial lease payments and premium payments, as well as credit card payments without incurring interest on interest, penalties and other charges and thereby extending the maturity of said loans.
-This applies not only to banks, quasi banks, financing and lending institutions but also to real estate developers, insurance companies and pre-need companies.
+- Implementation of a one-time 60-day grace period for the payment of all existing, current, and outstanding loans falling due on or before 31 December 2020, including loans, amortisations, financial lease payments, and premium payments, as well as credit card payments without incurring interest on interest, penalties, and other charges and thereby extending the maturity of said loans.
+This applies not only to banks, quasi banks, financing, and lending institutions but also to real estate developers, insurance companies, and pre-need companies.

-- Minimum 30-day grace period on residential and commercial rents of lessees not permitted to work, MSMEs and cooperatives ordered to temporarily cease operations, falling due within the community quarantine (CQ) period.
-This will be reckoned from the date of lifting of the ECQ or MECQ.
+- Minimum 30-day grace period on residential and commercial rents, falling due within the community quarantine (CQ) period, of lessees not permitted to work and micro, small, and medium enterprises (MSMEs) and cooperatives ordered to temporarily cease operations.
+This will be reckoned from the date of lifting of the enhanced community quarantine (ECQ) or modified enhanced community quarantine (MECQ).
 There should be no increase in rent during the CQ.